Painting & Drawing

 Letha Wilson

-Letha Wilson was raised in Colorado, and is currently based in Craryville and Brooklyn, NY.
-She earned her MFA from Hunter College and attended Skowhegan.
-She is represented by Higher Pictures Generation in New York and GRIMM Gallery in Amsterdam and New York.
-She has recently shown work at MASS MoCA and DeCordova Sculpture Park and Museum.
+Letha Wilson was raised in Colorado, and currently based in Taghkanic and Brooklyn, NY.
+She earned her MFA from Hunter College, and attended Skowhegan.
+She is represented by GRIMM Gallery (Amsterdam/NY/London) and Galerie Christophe Gaillard (Paris).
+She recently had a solo exhibition at the Center for Maine Contemporary Art, Rockland, ME.

 Letha Wilson, Hudson Valley Washington Creek Bend